danbiedu-learning/react/css/07. Trillo Project and Master FlexBox/devstefancho.md

 - How to create an infinite animation
 - How to use `margin: auto` with flexbox, and why it's so powerful
 - Continue to use flexbox properties for easy positioning and alignment
+- Continue to use flexbox, including `flex-wrap` to build a multi-column list
+- How and why to use CSS masks with `mask-image` and `mask-size`

 ## Flexbox
 ![](./img/flexbox-concept.png)